softcite/softcite-extractions/README.md

-# software-mentions-dataset-analysis
+# Softcite Extractions from Open Access Literature

 Analyses of software mentions and dependencies

 ## What this dataset is

-The software-mentions dataset is a collection of ML-identified mentions of software detected in about 24,000,000 academic papers.
+The softcite-extractions dataset is a collection of ML-identified mentions of software detected in about 24,000,000 academic papers, created using the Softcite Grobid model, which was trained on the Softcite Annotations dataset v2.
+See https://github.com/softcite/ for details and papers.

 ### The data model